Morgscode/hugo-theme-spaced-web/README.md

 To add a default cover image for your entire blog, name your image `blog-cover.jpg` and place in `assets/images`.

-To add a default cover image for a specific page - place an image named `cover.jpg` in the page bundle.
+To add a default cover image for a specific post - place an image named `cover.jpg` in the page bundle.

 [Read the Hugo documentation](https://gohugo.io/content-management/menus/#readout) for more informations about menus.